A to Z Library Services & Information

 Book Club in a Bag

-The library offers a quick and easy way to hold a book discussion group: Book Club in a Bag.
-Each kit contains ten copies of a popular book and information about the author and book, including some discussion questions, all packaged into a sturdy zipper bag for you to carry.
+The Library offers a quick and easy way to hold a book discussion group: Book Club in a Bag.
+The kits are available for adults, teens, and tweens.
+Each kit contains ten copies of a popular book and information about the author and title, including discussion questions, all packaged into a sturdy zipper bag for you to carry.

-Library and Internet resources to help readers find a good book.
+Library and Internet resources to help readers find a good book to read.

 Books Coming Soon